Varanus salvadorii: Size

 The crocodile monitor's typical reported length is less than 200 cm with a matching body mass of about 20 kg.
 Such a weight is questionable for healthy individuals of this slender species, and a review of healthy captive adults found that a typical weight was up to 6 kg.
 Ten specimens were found to weigh only 5 to 6.38 kg at a length of 1.16 to 2.25 m.
 The average size of crocodile monitors caught in one study was 99.2 cm with a weight of 2.02 kg, but these must have been young specimens.

-Crocodile monitors are unique among extant varanid species in that its tail is much longer than the snout-to-vent length in both juveniles and adults.
+Crocodile monitors are unique among extant varanid species in that the tail is much longer than the snout-to-vent length in both juveniles and adults.
 The tail generally is 2–2.7 times the snout-to-vent length.

 Crocodile monitors upon hatching measure about 45 cm long and they reach maturity when about 170 cm.
 Reports of the maximal length vary greatly and are the subject of much dispute.
 It possibly attains the greatest length among extant species of lizards, although it is considerably less massive than the Komodo dragon.
 Crocodile monitors have been confirmed to reach up to 255 cm in length (record by a specimen at Museum Koenig).
 Some have been claimed to be much larger, including an individual from Konedobu that reportedly was 323 cm long, one from Kikori that reportedly was 427 cm and an individual from Port Moresby that reportedly was 475 cm long, but these sizes are unverified.

 Claims of crocodile monitors attaining large weights also are unverified; the species is much more slender than Komodo dragons of comparable length.